keirans/keirans.github.io/posts/Branch_Based_Builds_in_AWS/index.md

 * [AWS Billing and Cost Management - Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html)

 ## Define a Stack Name Convention
-The final step before moving onto the CICD component is defining a CloudFormation Stack name
+The final step before moving onto the CICD component is defining a CloudFormation Stack name format.

-Standardising the stack name format will allow us to ensure that there is no name collisions, we can easily map created resources back to stacks as well as programatically discover and destroy them if/when required.
+Standardising the stack name format will allow us to ensure that there is no name collisions at the CloudFormation deployment layer and keeping them consistent with resource names means we can easily map created resources back to stacks as well as programatically discover and destroy them if/when required.

 In this example, we will follow the resource naming convention, and create stacks with the following standard